What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 How does someone become a member of Redford Township Unicycle Club?

 Most of the time, our new members come from our beginning unicycling class, but not always.
 We have many members who come to us already knowing how to ride, or become interested through a friend.
-Because we only offer the beginning class once a year, if you miss it you may become a member during other times of the year if you are willing to purchase your own unicycle and learn on your own.
-The cost to join RTUC is only $10 annually for an individual/$15.00 annually for families.
+Because we only offer the beginning class once a year, if you miss the session you may become a member during other times of the year if you are willing to purchase your own unicycle and learn on your own.
+The cost to join RTUC is only $20 annually for an individual/$35.00 annually for families.
 RTUC members are also required to become and stay current members of the Unicycling Society of America.
-USA membership is $20 for an individual or $35 for a family and includes liability insurance for members.
+USA membership is $25 for an individual or $45 for a family and includes liability insurance for members.
+USA now offers free membership for children in a free/reduced school lunch program.

 What does being an “active member” mean?

-To be considered an active member of RTUC you are asked to attend an average of one Saturday practice per month (currently 11 total since we don’t practice in December) and two money making parades or performances per year.
+To be considered an active member of RTUC you are asked to attend an average of one Saturday practice per month and two money making parades or performances per year.
 Your RTUC membership fees for the calendar year must be paid up and your USA membership must also be up to date.
-If you are unable to be an “active member” during a calendar year, your RTUC renewal for the next calendar year will be $10.00 more for the next year.
+If you are unable to be an “active member” during a calendar year, your RTUC renewal for the next calendar year might be $10.00 more for the next year.

 Do I have to attend the practice right before an event to be able to participate?

 Generally, no. If we haven’t seen you for a while and you can suddenly attend a parade, please come.
-There are sign-up sheets that circulate at practice but extra people are always welcome even if you haven’t had a chance to previously commit yourself.
+On-line signups are sent out via email but extra people are always welcome even if you haven’t had a chance to previously commit.
 If you plan to participate in a performance it is more essential that you attend the preceding practices to learn routines.
 Watch for e-mail notices about this or announcements on our web site.

 Joining doesn’t cost much, how does the club make money to support itself?